 The private key for the captcha verification.
 It consists of a 32-bit string.
 The private key corresponds with only one public key and vice versa.
-The GeeTest cloud server use the private key to perform the data encryption and ensure the security.
+The GeeTest cloud server uses the private key to perform the data encryption and ensure security.
 After created a captcha ID (public key) in the dashboard, the system will automatically generate a private key for it.
 Please keep your private key a secret.

 challenge is the unique ID for a verification event.
 It can be used only once.
 It is generated when the integrated server SDK registers in GeeTest cloud server.
 The

 challenge of Slide captcha has two extra random numbers at the end string, which is different from other captcha types.